SachinMhetre678/Personal_Finance_Management/README.md

 ## Overview

 This is a Personal Finance Management System application developed using Java Swing on Apache NetBeans IDE and MySQL for DataBase Management.
-The system allows users to track their financial habits and visualize their financial data through charts generated using XChart library.
+The system allows users to track their financial habits, previous transactions and visualise their monthly financial data using chart.

 ## Software Used